semimod/openvaf-website/content/docs/details/osdi.md

 +++

-# OSDI Interface
+# OSDI - Simulator Interface

 OpenVAF generates shared objects that can be loaded by circuit simulators at run-time.
-To ensure compatibility with a wide variety of simulators these models implement a **simulator independent** interface.
+To ensure compatibility with a wide variety of simulators SemiMod has developed a **simulator independent** interface called OSDI (**O**pen **S**ource **D**evice **I**nterface).
+This interface is very flexible and allows efficient integration with a wide variety of different simulators.
+As a result it can both support modern harmonic balance solvers and traditional SPICE based engines.
-The interface is described in [the OSDI manual](/osdi/osdi_v0p3.pdf) and implemented into `ngspice`.
+This interface is described in [the OSDI manual](/osdi/osdi_v0p3.pdf).
+An implementation that bringes the internal spice API and OSDI has been added to `ngspice`.